 - Indirect contact: A person touches an object that contains contaminated blood.
 For example, if a person cleans up blood without proper personal protective equipment, and is splashed by the blood, contamination can occur in this manner.
-The potential for transfer of and infection by a bloodborne pathogen in this manner underscores the necessity of engaging the services of a professional blood cleaning company.
+The potential for transfer of an infection by a bloodborne pathogen in this manner underscores the necessity of engaging the services of a professional blood cleaning company.

 - Respiratory droplet transmission: In this scenario, infected blood is inhaled.
 This occurs when an infected person coughs or sneezes.
 Droplets of contaminated blood can be transmitted through this process.

 - Vector-borne transmission: Infected or contaminated blood enters into a person’s system via penetration by an infected source.
-An insect by can result in a vector-borne transmission of certain types of bloodborne pathogens.
+An insect can result in a vector-borne transmission of certain types of bloodborne pathogens.
 For example, malaria can be transferred via a mosquito bite.

-Are Some Bloodborne Pathogens More Dangerous than Others?
+Are Some Bloodborne Pathogens More Dangerous Than Others?

 In a word: Yes.

 Some bloodborne pathogens are more dangerous than others.
 In fact, the scale of harm potentially caused by different types of bloodborne pathogens ranges from milder illness to death.